-Cross-examinations will be conducted directly, orally, and in real-time by the party's advisor of choice and never by a party personally.
+Cross-examination will be conducted directly, orally and in real time by the party's support person/advisor of choice and never by a party personally.
 At either party's request, the University will provide the parties with separate rooms and use technology so the decision-maker and parties may simultaneously see and hear the questions.

-If a party or witness refuses to participate in the cross-examination, then the Hearing Panel will not draw an adverse inference based on the mere fact that an individual refused to participate in the cross-examination.
+If a party or witness refuses to submit to cross-examination, then the Hearing Officer shall consider statements made by parties or witnesses that are otherwise permitted under regulations in reaching a determination regarding responsibilities in a Title IX grievance process.
+The Hearing Officer, will not, however, draw an adverse inference based on the mere fact that an individual refused to submit to cross-examination.